nthungdev/bu-cs571-2024-fall/hw2/hw2.md

 2. Results in a negative number.
 In this case we can check whether k is < 0 or not.
 If it does, then we have overflow.

 ## 6

+### 6a C

+For data structure, I would define a struct AstNode that contains 2 pointers to the left and right children AstNode nodes.

+To make sure the memory allocation of all nodes of an AST is reclaimed correctly, I would use recursive tree traversal strategy.

+freeAst(struct AstNode* node) {
+  if (node == null) {
+    return;
+  }
+  freeAst(node->left);
+  freeAst(node->right);
+  free(node);
+}

+### 6b C++

+For data structure, I would define a struct AstNode that contains 2 unique_ptr<AstNode> to the left and right children AstNode.

+Since we're using smart pointer unique_ptr, when the smart pointer runs out-of-scope, the memory is reclaimed automatically.

+### 6c Rust

+Rust has an ownership and borrowing system, so memory management is handled automatically.
+The data structure of AstNode would be a struct containing 2 references to the left and right children AstNode.

+## 7

+## 8

+## 9